aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

                             .withTransformation(XmlTransformer.class)
                             .get("/my/parameter/xml", MyObj.class);
     ```

+### Fluent API

+To simplify the use of the library, you can chain all method calls before a get.

+=== "Fluent API call"

+    ```java
+        ssmProvider
+          .defaultMaxAge(10, SECONDS)     // will set 10 seconds as the default cache TTL .withMaxAge(1, MINUTES)         // will set the cache TTL for this value at 1 minute .withTransformation(json)       // json is a static import from Transformer.json .withDecryption()               // enable decryption of the parameter value .get("/my/param", MyObj.class); // finally get the value

 ### Create your own Provider
 You can create your own custom parameter store provider by implementing a handful of classes: